 Ahead of the ESMO World Congress on Gastrointestinal Cancer, we are discussing the use of maintenance therapy in metastatic colorectal cancer with Axel Grothey, MD.

-As part of our coverage of the European Society for Medical Oncology (ESMO) World Congress on Gastrointestinal Cancer held July 1 to 4 in Barcelona, we spoke with Axel Grothey, MD, professor of oncology at Mayo Clinic, Rochester, Minnesota.
-At this year’s meeting, Dr. Grothey participated in an education session discussing whether or not to use maintenance therapy in the setting of metastatic colorectal cancer.
+As part of our coverage of the European Society for Medical Oncology (ESMO) World Congress on Gastrointestinal Cancer held July 1 to 4 in Barcelona, today we are speaking with Axel Grothey, MD, professor of oncology at Mayo Clinic, Rochester, Minnesota.
+At this year’s meeting, Dr. Grothey will be participating in an education session discussing whether or not to use maintenance therapy in the setting of metastatic colorectal cancer.

 Dr. Grothey: Thank you for having me.